timgoalen/timgoalen-portfolio/README.md

 [View the live project here](https://timgoalen.github.io/tg-composer-portfolio)

 **TIM GOALEN *composer*** is a portfolio website for myself that showcases my work as a TV composer.
-The goal of this website is to provide a place where TV professionals (directors, producers, production managers etc.) can find my credits, listen to my work and contact me easily; and for audience members to listen to music from programmes they’ve seen and get in touch.
+The goal of this website is to provide a place where:
+1. TV professionals (directors, producers and production managers) can find my credits, listen to my work and contact me easily.

-[!!MERGE THESE 2 INTRO SECTIONS!!]

-User 1-

-Director/producer looking to find my composer credits/ showreel and get in touch to speak about a project

-User 2-

-TV audience member looking to listen to music heard on a programme and perhaps get in touch to say they liked it
+2. Audience members can listen to music from programmes they’ve seen and get in touch.

 ![Image of the website on multiple devices](documentation/responsive-site-preview.png)

-## User Experience

--   ### User Goals

-    -   #### TV Professional User Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

-    -   #### Audience Member User Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-        3. As a Returning Visitor, I want to find community links.

 ## Design
 The design is based on an original prototype that I previously built using Squarespace.